Reyonodes/reyodashboard/README.md

 ## Features

 - **User-Friendly Interface**: A clean and intuitive dashboard design.
-- **Server Management**: Start, stop, and manage your servers effortlessly.
+- **Creating servers**: Create servers effortlessly just by editing settings.json.
 - **Resource Monitoring**: Keep track of CPU, RAM, and disk usage.
-- **File Manager**: Manage server files directly from the dashboard.
-- **User Permissions**: Assign roles and permissions to users with ease.
+- **User Permissions**: Assign roles and permissions to users with ease same as hola.
 - **Billing & Invoices**: Monitor billing information and manage invoices.
-- **Custom Themes**: Personalize the dashboard with custom themes.
+- **Custom colours**: Personalize the dashboard change the colours.
 - **Responsive Design**: Access the dashboard from any device.

 ## ⚠️ Warning